 The results revealed that the market structure in the hygienic fish market model (semimodern) in Jember District is aiming at the Monopolistic Competition Market that leads to positive kutup or oligopoly market.
 This condition is in accordance with the opinion of Teguh and Muhammad (2010) that the market of monopolistic competition is basically a market that lies between two types of extreme market, namely perfect competition market and monopoly market.
 There is also a mention that the monopolistic market is a combination of a perfectly competitive market with a monopoly market.
-Therefore, its properties contain elements of the nature of the monopoly market and the elements of the perfect market of competition.
-Monopolistic competition market can be defined as a market where there are many producers that produce differentiated products.
+Therefore, its properties contain elements of the nature of the monopoly market can be defined as a market where there are many producers that produce differentiated products.